iandrosov/iandrosov.github.io/_posts/2016-3-11-Working-in-Japan-Interview.md

 ---
 layout: post
-title: Working in Japan: What It is Like to Work in Appirio Tokyo Office
+title: Working in Japan - What It is Like to Work in Appirio Tokyo Office
 ---

 This blog is a recap of my days while working in Japan at Appirio Tokyo office.
 It is an intervew format with Nicole Klemp.